 After testing we analyse your results and produce a report highlighting your strength and weakness.
 Depending on how much input you require, I.e. level 1 or 2 packages, we will either provide guidance around training parameters to target the most appropriate energy system, or provide a detailed daily training program to ensure you maximise your training.

 How often should I be tested?

 The results from your PPT and any subsequent training recommendations are accurate to meet your current needs.
 However, as you train your body adapts and so does your requirements for future training.
 As such, we recommend that athletes re-test every 3-4 months or at the end of a training block.
-This will ensure that you have up to date information regarding how your body is adapting to training stimulus, allowing us to make adjustment to optimize your performance as required.
-It also provides for longitudinal information that creates better understanding of how your body adapts to training and stressors, allowing for increasingly accurate prescriptions with each test performed.
+This will ensure up-to-date information on how the body is adapting to training stimulus.
+Retesting allows us to make adjustment to optimize your performance as required.
+It also provides for longitudinal information that creates better understanding of how your body adapts to training and stressors.
+This allows for increasingly accurate prescriptions with each test performed.

 Why do I need a heart rate watch?